Bruh722/ccjs200/README.md

 ```

 * Notice the mean of the samples is very close to the population mean we calculated in Example 6,
-* Notice also that the distribution of the sample means (i.e., the sampling distribution) looks symmetric, like a normal distribution.
+* Notice also that the distribution of the sample means (i.e., the sampling distribution) looks approximately symmetric, like a normal distribution.

 <p align="center">
 <img src="/gfiles/mxhist.png" width="700px">